 The elegant boutique-feel of The Hideaway gives this Somerset barn conversion something special.
 Within walking distance of Crewkerne – and the nearest gastropub – it’s a fine farm getaway for couples heading for the Westcountry.

 Looking out over woodland and fields, the barn dates from the 1800s.
 Now enjoying a new lease of life, its furnishings are exquisite and the living spaces light and open-plan.
 You can walk straight from the sitting room to the patio which gets plenty of sun, and provides a lovely breakfast spot.
-From Nov 1st 2019 guests will also have access to a hot tub - which is shared with Candlestick Cottage, the other cottage on the farm.
+You can also enjoy a relaxing soak in your own private hot tub, the ideal place to rest and unwind after a day exploring the peaceful Somerset countryside.

 There’s a log-burner, TV and DVD player inside, as well as a large, comfy sofa and dining area.
 With its bare-brick wall, the kitchen is pretty and well-equipped, and you may find a bottle of wine waiting for you too, along with tea, coffee and biscuits.